-Jesus submitted during his earthly sojourn so that now authorities and powers are in submission to him.
-Is this statement (3:22) a model that teaches Christians what will happen as a result of our submission?
+Jesus submitted himself during his earthly sojourn; now authorities and powers are in submission to him.
+Is this a model that teaches Christians what will happen as a result of our submission?
+Why or why not?

 Dear God, our humanity gets in the way sometimes of our imitation of Jesus.
 It is not easy to be submissive when others are mistreating us.
 Help me know the right and do the right.
 Help me seize the opportunities you provide to share my hope.
 Separate us from sin, because Jesus died for sin to bring us to God.
-Help me not to get so involved in difficult or unknowable parts of this text that I miss the real point -the blessing that comes to those who seek God in good conscience to know the salvation He provides through our conscientious obedience.
+Help me not to get so involved in difficult or unknowable parts of this text that I miss the real point -- the blessing that comes to those who seek God in good conscience in order to know the salvation He provides through our conscientious obedience.
 Forgive me when I find relationships difficult and challenging.
 Forgive me when I have failed to use relationships to your glory and honor.
 In Jesus' name, Amen.